 If you own a computer we highly recommend that you buy one of the many family tree software programs available.
 These programs are wonderful at keeping your information organized and easily accessible.

 Keep a research journal.
 Document everything you do, including the date, place and the name and location of every book, microfilm or microfiche you search.
 In a year or so you won’t remember every source you have searched and may find yourself doing the same work again.

 Keep yourself organized right from the start.
 Any pictures you collect should be identified on the back.
 You might know who it is but will your children and grandchildren?
-Both Karla and Art have many pictures of relatives that no one has been able to put a name to.
+Art has many pictures of relatives that no one has been able to put a name to.

 Verify all your facts with multiple sources whenever possible.
 When you have verified that a fact is true, use a highlighter to indicate that, or some other method to signify the same.